I Met a Girl Once. She Said She Loved Mountains

 If only the smoothness of my invitation matched the grace of her reply.

 ‘For now,’ cushion for a soft landing or sliver of hope?
-I don’t know, it was just there, hanging over this encounter like the sword of Damocles.
+It was just there, hanging over this encounter like the sword of Damocles.

-“Goodnight, goodbye…whatever it’s meant to be” she said, laughing at her own fumbled uncertainty of which to use.
+“Goodnight, goodbye…whatever it’s meant to be” she said, laughing at her own fumble.

 It was funny and sweet.
 She was still just a girl, after all.